top of page

 High heels have not always been primarily worn by women.
 The high heel actually began as a piece of military equipment for Persian Cavalry.
 The heel was designed to "hook" into stirrups, providing a stable base for soldiers to stand up and shoot bows with more accuracy.

-Even back then doctors were warning against high heels, there is an interesting article in JSTOR Daily all about it. https://daily.jstor.org/doctors-have-always-been-against-high-heeled-shoes/
+Even back then, doctors were warning against high heels.
+There is an interesting article in JSTOR Daily all about it.
+Doctors Have Always Been Against High-Heeled Shoes

 The Industrial Revolution: Rights, Lefts, and Rubber